 Prepare your pumpkin, peel and cut into pieces, or shred/scrape the flesh away from the skin if you want to use the pumpkin for serving or for carving at Halloween.

 In a heavy-based pot that is large enough to hold your soup, add oil and sauté the red onion and celery until they are soft and lightly coloured.
 Stir in the tomato puree, let it caramelise a little when it is sticking to the bottom of your pot pour in the wine and deglaze your pot, stir/scrape the caramelised tomato paste and mix with the wine.

 You can roast your pumpkin first or add them straight into the onion and celery mix, then pour just enough stock to cover, put on a lid and simmer until the pumpkin is cooked enough to make a puree.

 Blend your soup mix and roasted red peppers together, a stick blender is easiest, but any blender or food processor will do.
 Add more stock if needed to make it smooth.
 Depending on how big your pumpkin was and how thick you like your soup, add more vegetable stock.
 Season to taste.

-To make a simple soup seem more of party dish, I served it in a hollowed pumpkin, topped with crispy kale nests, parsnip crisps and toasted pumpkin seeds.
+To make a simple soup seem more of a dinner party dish, I occasionally serve it in a hollowed pumpkin, top with crispy kale nests, parsnip crisps and toasted pumpkin seeds.

 If you find it difficult to cut up your pumpkin, poke some holes into the pumpkin with a sharp knife, it is usually easiest around the stem, put in into a warm oven and let it heat up until it softens enough to cut easily.